Home > Cakes - Standard Size > Applesauce Coffee Cake

 Given this applesauce coffee cake is one of the first recipes on the blog, it happened before I embraced small batch baking.
 Along with the banana chocolate chip coffee cake.
 Both are made in a standard size 9×13 inch baking pan.
 So no need to worry about finding a small vessel to bake this cake in!

-However, if you are interested in checking out a few of my small batch coffee cake recipes, try the gluten free mini mocha coffee cake – it actually has coffee in it!
+However, if you are interested in a few of my small batch coffee cake recipes, try the gluten free mini mocha coffee cake – it actually has coffee in it!
 Or the mini cherry coffee cake, which is a delightful way to incorporate some fruit into the breakfast cake.

 Breakfast cake cut into squares on a plate.